ffvoigt/minimal-mistakes-playground/_pages/meetings_and_workshops.md

 ---
 permalink: /meetings_and_workshops/
-title: "mesoSPIM Initative Meetings and Workshops"
+title: "mesoSPIM Initiative Meetings and Workshops"
 layout: single
 classes: wide
 excerpt: "Learn how to build & use a mesoSPIM."